Zaraxxx/LedClock/readme.md

 ## Special thanks

 Many thanks to imeszaros (LedClock) and Luis (DIY machines) for the awesome work that they both did.
-I only combined the two projects.